ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

-I had the AWS instance all set up, I had connected to the server, solved the constraints, sent the 64 bytes, sent the 12 byte read shellcode, and had called `IPython.embed()`, so I just had a Python prompt infront of me and didn't actually know if the 12 byte `read` code worked or whether the connection was still open.
+I had the AWS instance all set up, I had connected to the server, solved the constraints, sent the 64 bytes, sent the 12 byte read shellcode, and had called `IPython.embed()`, so I just had a Python prompt in front of me and didn't actually know if the 12 byte `read` code worked or whether the connection was still open.

 My next step was to give `asm(shellcraft.sh())` a try myself, in case Robert forgot to set the